We are committed to accuracy and continue to grow, adapt, and update our risk models as new and better information becomes available.

 August 15, 2022

-- Released the First Street Foundation Extreme Heat Model, a first of its kind, nationwide spatial temperature model that makes it easy for individuals to find a property’s heat risk and understand how heat effects will change over time due to changes in the environment.
+- Released the First Street Foundation Extreme Heat Model, a first-of-its-kind, nationwide spatial temperature model that makes it easy for individuals to find a property’s heat risk and understand how heat effects will change over time due to environmental changes.